Header image

 Orienting data collection approaches to prioritize language and identity

 HELP is building a comprehensive list of all First Nations, Inuit and Métis languages.
 This language list supports population health surveys and resources that parents/caregivers, educators and children can use when completing a HELP survey or for general reference.
-The list is organized alphabetically and includes First Nation, Métis, and Inuit languages that are spoken across provinces and territories, and references traditional names, spellings, and respectful terminology.
-HELP aims to more fully support communities to access their children and youth’s Indigenous language data as part of their language revitalization efforts,. and views this as a part of the ongoing, collective work toward change and improving the health and well-being of First Nations, Inuit and Métis children and their families.
+The list is organized alphabetically and includes First Nation, Inuit, and Métis languages that are spoken across provinces and territories, and references traditional names, spellings, and respectful terminology.
+HELP aims to more fully support communities to access their children and youth’s Indigenous language data as part of their language revitalization efforts, and views this as a part of the ongoing, collective work toward change and improving the health and well-being of First Nations, Inuit and Métis children and their families.

 These lists are part of an ongoing process to improve HELP’s approach to collecting language and nation data for First Nations, Inuit and Métis children and families.
 We invite people to review and contribute to these lists to keep them current and accurate.
 Please email us at indigenous.initiatives@help.ubc.ca.